Italia 90 World Cup

 |3||Rudi Völler||West Germany|

-Another simply beautiful football by Adidas.
+Another simply beautiful football by adidas.

-Whilst the official Italia '90 logo and mascot were both quite bright and cheery, the official tournament poster had a real darkness to it.
+Whilst the official Italia '90 logo and mascot were both quite bright and cheery, the official tournament poster had a certain darkness to it.
 But, as with everything else at this World Cup, it was still effortlessly cool with the way the flags and the pitch appeared in the bottom of the Colosseum.

 ITALIA '90 PANINI ALBUM